nwsw/nwcplugin-api/api/nwc.ntnidx.md

 <a name="indexOffset"></a>
 **{ntnidx}:indexOffset**(), Returns IntegerOffset

-This returns the offset index from the current user object.
+This returns the offset index from the current object.

 ------------------
 <a name="sppOffset"></a>
 **{ntnidx}:sppOffset**(), Returns IntegerOffset

-This returns the relative song position pointer offset from the current user object.
+This returns the relative song position pointer offset from the current object.
 This value is suitable for use in [nwcplay](nwcplay.md) functions.
 This value will be negative when the current `ntnidx` is behind the current anchoring index.

 ---------------------------------